akshvaishnav21/Data-Structures-And-Algorithms/README.md

   You expect the target value to be positioned near the beginning of the list.

   A search needs to be performed on an unsorted list because linear search traverses the entire list from beginning to end, regardless of its order.

+  Psuedo Code -
+    # For each element in the search_list
+        # if element equal target value then
+           # return its index
+    # if element is not found then
+    # raise a ValueError

+ Psuedo Code for Finding Duplicates using linear Search -
+    # For each element in the searchList
+    # if element equal target value then
+        # Add its index to a list of occurrences
+    # if the list of occurrences is empty
+        # raise ValueError
+    # otherwise
+        # return the list occurrences

 Binary Search ------------------------------------------------------------